mikeddecker/judge/paper/voorstel/voorstel.md

 Modify & translate to follow user story map

+Proposal now or version 2 in :

+1) Determine shortlist Localization: like Denspose, VGG-16 based model or YOLO or ... (max 3) + argument choses why?
+2) Additional model for video action segmentation besides LTContext
+3) Try search more recent models for recognition other than SAM (using transformers?), maybe skip MiM or normal convLSTM (not putting in shortlist).
+SAM seems to be the current first choice
+4) Additional or deeper search in SAM2 for second alternative like densepose. (more difference in mask of person, arms, legs...) to assist localization, segmentation & recognition.
+(Applies to all 3 steps.)
+5) Better understand stagNet (group activities) as DD3 is a team recognition.
+(Improving model.)

+Thus, following user story map. ([canva-story-map](https://www.canva.com/design/DAGVz44QCgc/_Mr9BrOqwwdy9cf-ieYFVg/edit?utm_content=DAGVz44QCgc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton))

+Mind that releases are indicative.

+Release 1 : general + label location

+1) overview videos: navigate, filter, rename
+2) view video info, could have edit
+3) label inappropriate/blurry moments (idea: could be used, rather not)
+4) label passage/empty (livestream/wait) moments (idea: no skills)
+5) label jumper location
+6) Statistics distribution of data

+Release 2 : predict location

+1) visualize location predictions
+2) ...

+Release 3 : label action segments + label skills

+TODO

+Release 4.1 : predict level - variation element

+TODO

+Release 4.2 : predict action segments

+TODO

+Release 4.3 : predict skills

-### add accuracy/metric judge vs ai
+### add talk about accuracy/metric judge vs ai

+Comparing judge scores on competion vs (correctly) labeled freestyle.
+(Should have some difference), calculate average difference = target.

+### Training & Hardware

+Laptop has GPU.
+Ideal: Ask server at school (with GPU) (TODO), training can be done at night (low peak usage)

 ## Expected results

 - Localization - perfectly doable
 - Video action segmention, could probably pose a problem as results could not be what's to be expected.
 But if it the segmentation is slowly increasing nearing the end of the paper, I'll be happy.
-- Recognize skill actually seems slightly less or equal in difficulty compared to segmenting the actions.
+- Recognizing the skill actually seems slightly less or equal in difficulty compared to segmenting the actions.
 - When skills are starting to be recognized, expected results are to be close to the scores of the judges or real label.
-(10-15% deviation)

 ## Expected conclusion